gatsbyjs/gatsby/docs/docs/reference/release-notes/v2-maintenance-plan.md

 ## What is happening, when?

+Starting on **June 8, 2021**:

+* Gatsby Version 3 will be considered the Active Long-Term Support version of Gatsby.
+    * This means that ???.
+* Gatsby Version 2.32 will enter Maintenance Long-Term Support.
+    * This means that ???.
-Gatsby Version 2.32 will enter Maintenance Long Term Support on **June 8, 2021**.
-At that same time, Gatsby Version 3 will be considered the Active Long Term Support version of Gatsby.
-The Maintenance Long Term Support will continue until the release of Gatsby v4 (date TBD).
+    * The Maintenance Long-Term Support will continue until the release of Gatsby v4 (date TBD).

 ## What does this mean to users?